Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 Samsung Galaxy Book6 Ultra

-The RTX 50-Series Powerhouse
+RTX 50-Series Performance

-The Samsung Galaxy Book6 Ultra is the first ultra-slim workstation to pair Core Ultra Series 3 with RTX 50-series power (Blackwell architecture).
-This is the Windows alternative to the MacBook Pro for engineering workloads.
+The Samsung Galaxy Book6 Ultra is among the first ultra-slim performance laptops to pair Core Ultra Series 3 with optional RTX 50-series graphics (Blackwell architecture).
+It is Samsung's Windows answer to the MacBook Pro for engineering and 3D workflows.
+(We have not confirmed ISV certifications for specific CAD/BIM applications — verify with your software vendor if certification is required.)

 | Feature | Specification |